alemart/surgescript/docs/engine/animation.md

 `finished`: boolean, read-only.

-Will be `true` if the current animation has finished playing.
+Will be `true` if the animation has finished playing.

 #### anchor

 `anchor`: [Vector2](/engine/vector2) object, read-only.

-The hot spot of the current animation normalized to [0,1] x [0,1].
+The hot spot of the animation normalized to [0,1] x [0,1].

 *Available since:* Open Surge 0.6.0